 Major production machinery and equipment used in our production facility include molding machines, hot melt machines, 3D hemming machines, ultrasonic machines, hot-pressed machines, sewing machines and various kinds of testing machines, all of which are readily available from multiple suppliers.
 We own all of our production machinery and equipment.
 We regularly monitor and upgrade our production machinery and equipment with an aim to maximizing production efficiency.
-The average expected useful life and replacement cycle of our major production machinery and equipment is ten to 15 years.
 As of the Latest Practicable Date, the average age of our major production machinery and equipment was approximately 7.7 years.